 5.)
 Pollenca

-Not too far from Alcudia Bay, Pollenca is a stunning little village that’s really gorgeous to visit when exploring Majorca.
+Not too far from Alcudia Bay, Pollenca is a stunning little village that’s gorgeous to visit when exploring Majorca.

 6.)
 Deia